A mom of two and accidental menstrual health activist shares what she views as her ultimate job as a parent – raising kind citizens of the world.

 Menstruation has been such a taboo topic, but I am changing this with my boys.
 I have been showing them that periods aren’t gross, strange things to hide.

-Periods are in the lives of 52 per cent of the population.
-Not my sons, and not 75 per cent of my household, but, my boys will have friends, partners and colleagues who menstruate.
+Periods are in the lives of 52 percent of the population.
+Not my sons, and not 75 percent of my household, but, my boys will have friends, partners, and colleagues who might use a sanitary pad or other menstrual product.
 Now, I know they will be comfortable talking about this amazing bodily function.
-My boys have been taught to see menstruation as simple, because that’s the way I explain it – in a matter-of-fact manner.
+My boys have been taught to see menstruation as simple because that’s the way I explain it – in a matter-of-fact manner.